ERR_SSL_PROTOCOL_ERROR: what it is and 3 effective ways to repair it

 A problem with your browser may also cause the ERR_SSL_PROTOCOL_ERROR.
 Moreover, depending on the browser, the error message may appear differently.

-While the error may seem tricky to resolve, we have provided three steps to help you fix ERR_SSL_PROTOCOL_ERROR as a website owner or visitor:
+While the error may seem tricky to resolve, we have provided three steps to help you fix this error as a website owner or visitor:

 1. Ensure your website has SSL installed.
 To do this, check your hosting control panel.
 Having HTTPS enabled without the certificate can lead to an SSL connection error.